Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 Well, leaving out the fact that the doors were locked, should he really call for help?
 In spite of all his miseries, he could not repress a smile at this thought.

-The Metamorphosis, Part 1
+The Metamorphosis, Narrator, Part I

 This quote shows how Gregor feels isolated even before anyone else can see him as an insect.
 He knows that being different will inevitably affect his life and his relationships with his family.
 So, he prefers to confine himself to voluntary isolation instead of seeking help.